Stock market today: Wall Street drifts ahead of a week full of earnings reports and a Fed meeting

 NEW YORK (AP) — U.S. stocks are drifting Monday as Wall Street readies for a week packed with potentially market-moving reports.

-The S&P 500 was up 0.3% in early trading, coming off its best week since November.
-The Dow Jones Industrial Average was up 111 points, or 0.3%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was up 0.3% in midday trading, coming off its best week since November.
+The Dow Jones Industrial Average was up 75 points, or 0.2%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 This week will see about a third of all the companies in the S&P 500 reporting how much profit they made during the first three months of the year.
 That includes such heavyweights as Amazon and Apple.
 So far reports have largely been better than expected, with roughly half the S&P 500's reports in, highlighted last week by Alphabet, Microsoft and others.

+Tesla was also a big force pushing the market higher and jumped 12.3%.
+Its CEO, Elon Musk, met with a high-ranking Chinese official as it tries to rev up sales in the world's largest automobile market.

+They helped to offset a 10.2% drop for SoFi Technologies.
+The financial services company reported better results for the latest quarter than analysts expected, but its forecast for net income in the current quarter fell short.

-Such solid numbers helped the S&P 500 rally last week to its first winning week in four.
-The companies in the index look to be on track to report overall growth of 3.5% in earnings per share from a year earlier, which would be the third straight quarter of growth.
+Solid earnings reports last week helped the S&P 500 rally to its first winning week in four.
+The companies in the index look to be on track to report overall growth of 3.5% in earnings per share from a year earlier, according to FactSet.

 The stock market will need such strength to steady it following what's been a rough April.
 The S&P 500 fell as much as 5.5% during the month as signals of stubbornly high inflation forced traders to ratchet back expectations for when the Federal Reserve could begin easing interest rates.